eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 The Relying Party must be able to trust that an attestation it receives was not copied and replayed.
-In other words, the RP trusts that the attestation is bound to the same device to which the Issuer issued it (TODO: Add the footnote 17).
+In other words, the RP trusts that the attestation is bound to the same device to which the Issuer issued it [^16].

 The RP can trust that this is the case if the EUDI Wallet Instance signs some contextual information with the private key of the attestation.